bryant1410/reified/README.md

 ### ‹Type›

+__Defining a ‹Type›__

+Aside from the provided _‹NumericT›_'s you will be providing your own definitions. _‹Types›_ are built kind of like using legos; you can use any _‹Types›_ in creating the definition for a _‹StructT›_ or _‹ArrayT›_.
+When defining a type, the `name` is optional but it allows you to debug and format inspection output better and allows you to specify the type later using the name instead of the _‹StructT›_ itself, such as 'UInt8' in `new ArrayType('RGB', 'UInt8', 3)`.

+* `new StructType(name, definition)` - Definition is an object with the desired structure, where the keys will be the fieldnames and the values are either _‹StructT›_ instances or their names.
+* `new ArrayType(name, memberType, count)` - memberType is the _‹Type›_ to be used for members, count is the preset length for each instance of `<Array>`.
+* `new BitfieldType(name, flags, bytes)` - Flags can be an array of flag names, where each name is mapped to a bit, or an object mapping names to their numeric value.
+An object is useful for when there's composite values that flip multipel bits.
+Bytes is optional to specifically set the amount of bytes for an instance.
+Otherwise this is the minimal amount of bytes needed to contain the specified flags.

 __‹Type› as constructor__

 In the following, buffer can be either a buffer itself or something that has a buffer property as well, so it'll work with any ArrayBuffer, or a `<Data>` instance.